 Academic gender imbalance: The share of female academic staff represents about a fifth of the total.

-Relevancyy: There is a mismatch between output of HE institutions and labor marketneeds, related to curricula, that lack a direct linkage to industry, and are inadequate or outdated.
+Relevance: There is a mismatch between output of HE institutions and labor marketneeds, related to curricula, that lack a direct linkage to industry, and are inadequate or outdated.
 Knowledge is inadequately applied in economic activities, as reflected for instance by the lack of technology transfer patents.

 Quality: The usage of ICT is inadequate.
 The capacity of the regulating Tanzanian Commission for Universities is low.
 The short-term retooling and in-service training of lecturersis inadequate, as are their soft skills, including communication skills.
 The supply and quality of teaching and learning space is poor, and both infrastructure and human resources for science teacher training are particularly lacking.